mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 ## 5. Conclusion

 It's time we sum up what we saw.
 In this article, we introduced the experimental feature of context receivers in Kotlin.
 First, we saw the problem it addresses using the use case of type classes, and we first implemented it through extension functions and dispatcher receivers.
 Then, we saw how context receivers could improve the solution.
-Finally, we focused on the strengths and weaknesses of context receivers, and we proved that there are better solutions for dependency injection, as Tagless final encoding isn't for Scala in this case.
+Finally, we focused on the strengths and weaknesses of context receivers, and we proved that there are better solutions for dependency injection.
 In the next article, we will see how context receivers can help us handle typed errors functionally and how they'll be used in the next version of the Arrow library.

 ## 6. Appendix: Gradle Configuration

 As promised, here is the Gradle configuration we used to compile the code in this article.

-TODO: Verify it
+Please, remember to set up your project using the `gradle init` command.

 ```kotlin
 plugins {